-Then it’s time to pursue them with a well-written Cover Letter!
+After you identify the ideal employer or job, it’s time to court them with a well-written Cover Letter.

 Some CEOs, Boards, company owners, and investors will read your Cover Letter even MORE intently than your resume!
 It’s worth your time to craft a powerful one.